sidmund/tapeworm/README.md

 # Delete an alias
 tapeworm lorem alias -r

+# Change an alias
+tapeworm lorem alias ipsum

+# Delete all aliases for the path
+tapeworm "~/Ipsum" alias -r
 ```

 Aliases cannot be named the same as any tapeworm command.
 The aliased directory must point to an existing folder with a `.tapeworm` subfolder inside it.
 Aliases are stored as newline-separated `alias=path` pairs in the general configuration file located at: